Former President Bush, Senator Romney, and Colin Powell Won't Support Trump Re-Election

-This is not your Grandmas Republican Party, or your Grandpas, or your second cousin twice removed GOP.
+This is not your grandmas Republican Party, or your grandpas, or your second cousin twice removed’s GOP.

 To say that the party has evolved under Donald Trump is stating the obvious.
 Those who have followed Trump have had no problems adapting to the new reality.